What are my delivery or pick up options?

 You can Pick Up from PuppyLove HQ on Lake Hayes from our Pick Up freezer on the studio deck - we understand you're all busy so the freezer is generally open 24/7.

 We appreciate you picking up asap once your order is packed, we are space challenged🙏

 We do local deliveries around Queenstown and Arrowtown every Thursday.
 Every second Friday we deliver to Wanaka and Cromwell.

 If I am not happy with the product or my dog doesn't like raw food, do you offer a refund?

 We understand that sometimes things don't work out they way we want them to - we are flexible and offer a refund if raw food doesn't fit with your dog.
 Please get in touch with us.

 How does My Dog Food Bag work?

 Please see click HERE to go to our 'How to Raw With Us' page.
 In a nutshell, My Dog Food Bag is a regular subscription of raw food for your dog that is either one of our 9 standard packs or tailor made to your needs.
 See our 9 standard packs HERE.
 My Dog Food Bag is our most convenient option - never run out of delicious, fresh food for your dog again!

-Fill out our form HERE to sign up for My Dog Food Bag, we will be in touch to work out which pack is best for your dog.
+Contact us to sign up for My Dog Food Bag, we will be in touch to work out which pack is best for your dog.